Im-Oab/Flesh_framework/Journal.md

 # 3 April 2022, 15PM :

 I have finished the game flow.
 The player can start from the `Title` scene and play until reaching the `Ending` scene.
 The game needs a lot of polish and add more assets.

+# 4 April 2022 9AM :

+I added ui to show the current player energy before go the work.
+Maybe this game can finish intime for `Jam(72 hours)`